tsunami643/blogdraft/_posts/2022-10-06-ti11-team-guide.md

 </span>
 </div>

-And then that was... kind of it?
+And that was... kind of it?
 As it is, players were not particularly thrilled about burning six weeks of their time competing in a 2-Bo3-a-week league, but they had to grin and bear it to make it to the major.
 Well, now there's no major.
 Thanks for playing.
 Literally.

 People were piiiiiiissed.